-How to Get Rid of Termites Naturally
+How Do You Get Rid of Termites?

-Yes, it could be a bit frustrating as locating the termites and killing them is kind of a pain, not going to lie about it.
-But, if you know what you are doing (and you will after reading this), you can do it all on your own without the need of hiring a professional pest control agent.
+Yes, it could be a bit frustrating as locating the termites and then deciding how you want to kill them could be tricky due to the location of the infestation.
+But if you know what you are doing, you can do it all on your own without the need of hiring a professional pest control agent.

 Here's a step-by-step process of what you need to do to get rid of termites naturally.
 Each step is further explained below.

 - Detection of the termite mound: Locate all the termite hideouts.
 You would want to get rid of them all in one go.
 Else, they would just spread to the treated areas again.